The UK disposes of 8.5 billion plastic straws every year. This equates to around 130 straws per Brit, per year.

 With big names such as McDonalds ditching plastic straws in favour of paper, it’s clear the plastic problem is starting to hit home.
 An increasing number of restaurants and bars are now cutting back on unnecessary plastic waste.

 There are a few ways we can also start going plastic free at home.
-One of them is ditching plastic straws for reusable straws.
-We’ve tested some of the best alternatives for everyday use at home.
+One of them is finding reusable alternatives to plastic straws.
+We’ve tested some of the best reusable straws for everyday use at home.

 The Test – Saving the Planet Whilst Saving Money

 My husband and I like to enjoy a nutritious protein smoothie for breakfast every now and then.
 We’ll use straws if there are some in the house.
 But the only time I’ve bought them is because my children have put them in the shopping trolley without my knowledge.

 Both our children are under the age of five and they were fully on board to try out different straws.
 This also encouraged them to try some different drinks instead of their usual squash.

 As a family, we awarded points using the following criteria:

 Straws are a fun drinks accessory for adults and children alike.
 We felt that the way they looked was a viable box to tick, especially if they were for a party.

 Whether it’s a thick smoothie or an everyday squash, children are the greatest critics when it comes to a good straw.
 They also know how to shorten the life of just about any item they come into contact with.
 So we put all round use to the ultimate child test.

 None of the straws stated that they are dishwasher friendly.
 So, we (or I – my children had nothing to do with this part of the test unfortunately) had to rate them on washing by hand and using the provided cleaning brushes.